spikenail/spikenail/README.md

 }
 ```

-Second rule allows everything if `isPublic` property of a item equals `true`.
+The second rule allows everything if `isPublic` property of a item equals `true`.

 Rules notation could be simplified and above rules might be written as: